broadinstitute/CRISPRiTilingDesign/README.md

 Do this according to the needs of your experiment.
 The end result should be BED4 file with `chr	start	end	name`.

-For CRISPRi-FlowFISH experiments, you can use the provided Snakemake workflow to select DNase peaks from specific cell types around specified genes (this excerpt points to files on Engreitz Lab cluster; for others, the relevant files are included in the `data/` and `example/` directories of this repository:
+For CRISPRi-FlowFISH experiments, you can use the provided Snakemake workflow to select DNase peaks from specific cell types around specified genes (this excerpt points to files on Engreitz Lab cluster; for others, the relevant files are included in the `data/` and `example/` directories of this repository):

 	PROMOTERS=$GROUP_HOME/Software/ABC-Enhancer-Gene-Prediction/reference/RefSeqCurated.170308.bed.CollapsedGeneBounds.TSS500bp.bed
 	ABCLIST=/oak/stanford/groups/engreitz/Projects/ABC/191216_ABC/config/210221.ABCCellTypeTable.ABCPaperV3.LocusPlots.txt